 Transferring ownership of an Indonesian company is a complicated process that must be carried out with extreme caution to avoid any potential difficulties.
 An Indonesian firm is owned in the form of shares.
-As a result, when shareholders sell their stock, they are actually selling a portion of their rights to the company’s ownership.
+As a result, when shareholders sell their stock, they are selling a portion of their rights to the company’s ownership.

 A Sales and Purchase Agreement must be executed before the share transfer in Indonesia may proceed.
-Many Indonesian business owners mistakenly believe that this phase marks the conclusion of the share transfer process; however, this is not the case.
-The Indonesian company’s share ownership has not yet been totally transferred to the new shareholder.
+Many Indonesian business owners mistakenly think this phase ends the share transfer process, but this is incorrect.

 What are the Share Transfer Requirements in Indonesia